 Philips Hue Bridge: ZigBee Hub installation

-While waiting for it to find the network, take the opportunity to download the Philips Hue app on the fact Android ou iOS.
+While waiting for it to find the network, take the opportunity to download the Philips Hue app on Android ou iOS.
 Please note, there are two Philips Hue apps: Hue Bluetooth and Hue.
 The first is a light version for devices that you will operate exclusively in Bluetooth, without a Hub.
 Note that Philips Bleutooth products are also compatible with the Hub, Bluetooth being an additional feature.
 So this is the second you need.

 When the Hub has found the network, the "network" symbol turns solid blue.